Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

-This action of the $\mathcal{L}_{j}$ in the spin basis (\ref{spin basis}) can be encoded in terms of the vertex configurations shown in Figure \ref {fig:func_eqn} with labels $0,1,1^{\prime },2$ similarly as we did deduce the action of $L$ and $L^{\prime }$ from the vertex configurations in Figure \ref{fig:5vmodels}.
-Thus, the operator product $H(x)E(\ominus x)$ can be written as the partial trace
+This action of $\mathcal{L}_{(12)j}(x_1|t_j)$ in the spin basis (\ref{spin basis}) can be encoded in terms of the vertex configurations shown in Figure \ref {fig:func_eqn} with labels $0,1,1^{\prime },2$ similarly as we can deduce the action of $L$ and $L^{\prime }$ from the vertex configurations in Figure \ref{fig:5vmodels}.
+Thus, the operator product $H(x_1|t)E(\ominus x_1|t)$ can be written as the partial trace

 and its matrix elements in the quantum space $\mathcal{V}_{n}^{q}$ are sums over the possible vertex configurations of Figure \ref{fig:func_eqn} in a single lattice row of length $N$.
 This lattice row is closed and forms a circle of circumference $N$, since the partial trace together with the matrix containing the deformation parameter $q$ imposes quasi-periodic boundary conditions.
 Due to these periodicity conditions, one finds the following constraints: